ergoplatform/ergoscript-by-example/pinLockContract.md

 // Build the P2S Address of the contract.
 // This is not needed for the code at hand, but is demonstrated here as a reference
-// to see how to acquire the P2S address so you can use this contract live. val contractAddress = Pay2SAddress(pinLockContract.ergoTree) println("Pin Lock Contract Address: " + contractAddress) println("-----------")
+// to see how to acquire the P2S address so you can use contracts live on mainnet. val contractAddress = Pay2SAddress(pinLockContract.ergoTree) println("Pin Lock Contract Address: " + contractAddress) println("-----------")